phetsims/greenhouse-effect/doc/model.md

+# Greenhouse Effect - model description

+@author John Blanco

+This document is a high-level description of the models used in PhET's _Greenhouse Effect_ simulation.
+It's assumed that the reader has some basic knowledge of the physics related to emissions and absorption of electromagnetic energy by matter.

 #TODO: Need notes for Waves, Photons, and Model screen.
 Existing content taken from Molecules and Light

 TODO: Item to add - the waves in the atmosphere are based on overall gas concentration, not the absorbance of the layer